cygnus666/Circuit-Sword/CS-Assembly.md

 Seriously, that's it, fire it up.

-You may now want to add roms, if you're using retropie just create a folder structure on USB: /retropie/roms/nes/ and copy [https://www.romhacking.net/homebrew/24/](Blade Buster) into that folder.
+You may now want to add roms, if you're using retropie just create a folder structure on USB: /retropie/roms/nes/ and copy [Blade Buster](https://www.romhacking.net/homebrew/24/) or [Zooming Secretary](http://www.romhacking.net/homebrew/3/) into that folder.